Introduction

 This example application has a public Docker image (quanhua92/whoami) in the Docker Hub.
 You can go to this GitHub repository to see the application's source code.

-with the following content:apiVersion: apps/v1 kind: Deployment metadata: name: whoami spec: replicas: 3 selector: matchLabels: name: whoami template: metadata: labels: name: whoami spec: containers: - name: whoami image: quanhua92/whoami:latest imagePullPolicy: Always ports: - containerPort: 8080
+- Create a file named - deployment.yamlwith the following content:- apiVersion: apps/v1 kind: Deployment metadata: name: whoami spec: replicas: 3 selector: matchLabels: name: whoami template: metadata: labels: name: whoami spec: containers: - name: whoami image: quanhua92/whoami:latest imagePullPolicy: Always ports: - containerPort: 8080

 2. Deploy a Load Balancer for HTTP traffic